Super-Powered Robot Meter Maids

 - Colosson from That Mitchell and Webb Look is a robot designed to calculate whether or not a number is Numberwang.
 Being developed during World War II by scientists who rather belatedly wondered whether it could be used for the war effort, it was fitted with laser cannons despite not actually having any military purpose.
 This becomes a problem on the instances it tries to take over the world, but luckilly there's a failsafe so that he can be deactivated whenever he's shown a picture of a chicken.

-- In Stargate SG-1, the android Reese is equipped with a device that allows her to manipulate matter.
+- The android Reese is equipped with a device that allows her to manipulate matter.
 That's not where the trope comes in.
 It comes in when the "toys" she makes with it turn out to be the Replicators, one of the most powerful foes in the series.
 Which invites the question: why did you make toys that are immune to energy weapons, can self-replicate, and reproduce on their own?
 There's childproofing stuff, but come on...

-- Also applies to Reese herself since she was created by a human presumably for companionship (certainly not for hard labor or fighting) but she's pretty strong and has the aforementioned ability to create dangerous "toys."
+- Reese herself was created by a human presumably for companionship (certainly not for hard labor or fighting) but she's pretty strong and has the aforementioned ability to create dangerous "toys."

 - At least one edition of the post-apocalyptic RPG Gamma World had literal super-powered robot meter maids as a potential risk to breaking open abandoned parking meters for cash.